Ashes2007/PD13/README.md

 ~~

      Phase 2:
-      Planetary phase!
+      -Planetary phase!
 We begin implementing planetary systems.
 This system is EXTREMELY lightweight.
-All we do is modify gravity     systems so we always have gravity.
+All we do is modify gravity     -systems so we always have gravity.
 Atmosphere will be modified to be generated and regulated automatically.
 This phase and beyond wil no longer pull any updates from NSV13.

 ~~